Best USB-C Cable for iPhone 15, 16 and 17: 6 Picks Ranked

 - Not for laptops or fast data

-Best Apple benchmark and long cable
+Best Apple benchmark and long cable: Apple 240W 2m

 Who it’s for: buyers who want the genuine Apple cable, or simply need the extra length.

-Want the original?
-This is it, and at 2m it’s also the longest reach on the list.
-Apple’s 240W USB-C Charge Cable is woven and rated to 240W, and a ChargerLAB teardown confirms an E-marker chip and PD 3.1 inside.
+A ChargerLAB teardown confirms an E-marker chip and PD 3.1 inside.
 Data runs at USB 2 speeds, so treat it as a charging and reach cable, not a transfer one.
-You pay the Apple premium, but you get Apple’s build and a length that reaches an awkward socket.

 - Genuine Apple build